Injured Keeffe plays game of his life in miracle AFL return

 "About 10 minutes ago we thought he might be out for the season.”

-The 204cm, who usually plays in defence, followed up his first goal with an impressive mark over his direct opponent shortly after, booting his second goal with a highlight reel snap off his injured leg.
+The 204cm utility followed up his first goal with an impressive mark over his direct opponent shortly after, booting his second goal with a highlight reel snap off his injured leg.

 Keeffe finished the game with eight disposals and two marks to go with his three goals in the 16.16 (112) to 5.10 (40) GWS win, taking his career tally from eight to 11 in his 49th professional outing.